energywebfoundation/origin/docs/trade/exchange-core.md

         const trades = tradeEvents.map<Trade>((t) => t.trade);

-        this.eventBus.publish(new BulkTradeExecutedEvent(trades));
+        this.publish(new BulkTradeExecutedEvent(trades));
     }
 ```
 [source](https://github.com/energywebfoundation/origin/blob/6e510dca5f934b6b17ea5a43304d444c3499b62f/packages/trade/exchange/src/pods/matching-engine/matching-engine.service.ts#L122)

-[The Bulk Trade Executed Event event handler](https://github.com/energywebfoundation/origin/blob/master/packages/trade/exchange/src/pods/trade/trade-executed-event.handler.ts) is responsible for calling the the trade service, which handles the trade event by peristing the trade (shown below), which updates the bid and ask.
+[The Bulk Trade Executed Event event handler](https://github.com/energywebfoundation/origin/blob/master/packages/trade/exchange/src/pods/trade/trade-executed-event.handler.ts) is responsible for calling the the trade service method that handles the trade event by updating the the bid and ask and persisting the new values in the Trade Repository.

 For every trade event, the order volume of the bid and ask is updated depending on the traded volume and a trade is created.
 Each trade contains corresponding volume and price information and a reference to the bid and ask.
 Orders with filled volumes disappear from the exchange completely while partially filled remain on the order book but with an updated volume.

 ```
     public async persist(event: List<Trade>) {